-Southeast Radiation Oncology Group, P.A. offers this specialized treatment at several of its centers including Carolinas Medical Center Charlotte and Northeast, Presbyterian Hospital, Caromont Regional Medical Center, Rock Hill Radiation Therapy Center, and Frye Regional Medical Center.
+SERO Group, P.A. offers this specialized treatment at several of its centers including Carolinas Medical Center Charlotte and Northeast, Presbyterian Hospital, Caromont Regional Medical Center, Rock Hill Radiation Therapy Center, and Frye Regional Medical Center.
 Our group of physicians was one of the earliest adopters of this technology, leading to a unique expertise and experience given the highly specific training of many of our physicians.

 Learn more about Sterotactic Radiotherapy.

 While EBRT and SRS utilize advanced robotics to deliver high doses of radiation into the body from an external machine, Brachytherapy, also called internal radiation or seed implants, works from inside the body.